New York State Thruway: History

-Construction officially began in October 2013, with the new spans being built to the north of the existing bridge.
-The new bridge connects to the existing highway approaches of I-87 and I-287 on both river banks.
-The northbound/westbound span opened on August 25, 2017.
-Southbound/eastbound traffic remained on the old bridge until October 6, 2017.
-At that point, southbound/eastbound traffic shifted to the westbound span of the new bridge and the old bridge closed.
-The bridge's eastbound span opened to traffic on September 11, 2018.
-Upon completion, the new Tappan Zee Bridge became one of the longest cable-stayed spans in the nation.

-Interstate 84

-Except for the Newburgh-Beacon Bridge that is owned and maintained by the New York State Bridge Authority (NYSBA), Interstate 84 was a toll-free component of the New York State Thruway System from 1991 to 2010.
-Prior to 1991, I-84 was constructed and maintained by the New York State Department of Transportation (NYSDOT).
-In 2010, maintenance responsibilities of I-84 reverted to NYSDOT as part of a deal to permanently de-toll I-190 between Buffalo and Niagara Falls (the Buffalo toll plaza has been removed, but tolls for two Grand Island bridges along I-190 remain).

-Other developments

-In 1964, the New York State Legislature officially renamed the Thruway in honor of Thomas E. Dewey, the Governor of New York at the time of the Thruway's opening.
+On September 1, 1964, the New York State Legislature officially renamed the Thruway in honor of Thomas E. Dewey, the Governor of New York at the time of the Thruway's opening.
 The official designation is, however, rarely used in reference to the road.

+The last section of the mainline to receive a designation—from Suffern to Newburgh—finally received one on January 1, 1970, when I-87 was realigned to follow the Thruway for its entire length south of Albany and the former portion of I-87 between White Plains and Brewster became I-684.

+On February 28, 1974, exit 14B was opened.

+The closed-toll (originally ticket) system originally began at Spring Valley but was moved to Woodbury on March 3, 1974, allowing interchanges along the Thruway in Rockland County to be free of tolls.
+The Suffern toll plaza was demolished soon after this change.

+In 1984, the New Rochelle toll barrier was widened by four booths.

 The Schoharie Creek Bridge was a Thruway bridge over the Schoharie Creek near Fort Hunter and the Mohawk River.
 On April 5, 1987, it collapsed due to bridge scour at the foundations after a record rainfall.
 At the time of the collapse, one car and one tractor-semitrailer were on the bridge.
 Before the road could be blocked off, three more cars drove into the gap.
 The collapse killed ten people.
 The replacement bridge was completed and fully open to traffic on May 21, 1988.